ellthesylveon/pokemon-py-battle-sim/README.md

 GOAL: A highly-extensible Pokemon battle simulator, with the ability for the end user to easily add their own abilities, moves, Pokemon, items, etc. Ideally it will be simple to adapt it to a graphical interface and to set up PvP battles.
 I'm not trying to run Showdown out of business, just trying to fill a niche.

 PROGRESS: Damage has all appropriate type modifications, speed and priority are implemented, as is protect.
-Battles don't end because I can't figure out how to configure the while loop right this moment.
+Stat mods are implemented, as are Swords Dance and Nasty Plot to test as such.
+The included Mew vs Pikachu demo illustrates as much thanks to a non-boosted Psychic doing only 80-94.3%, but a boosted Psychic always taking a KO.

 TODO:
 - implement abilities